powerd6-old/schemas/docs/focus.md

 Type: [markdown-string](markdown-string.md)

-The description of the focus and what it encompasses.
+The description of the focus and what it encompasses